Name of Mexico: Phonetic evolution

 Given that both x and j represented the same new sound (//x//), and in lack of a spelling convention, many words that originally had the //ʃ// sound, began to be written with j.
 It wasn't uncommon to find both exército and ejército used during the same time period, even though that due to historicity, the correct spelling would have been exército.

-In 1713, he Real Academia Española was established, the institution in charge of regulating the Spanish language.
+In 1713, the Real Academia Española was established, the institution in charge of regulating the Spanish language.
 Its members agreed to simplify spelling, and set j to represent //x// regardless of the original spelling of the word, and x to represent //ks//.
 The ph spelling underwent a similar removal, in that it was simplified as f in all words, e.g. philosophía became filosofía.

 Nevertheless, there was ambivalence in the application of this rule in Mexican toponyms: México was used alongside Méjico, Texas and Tejas, Oaxaca and Oajaca, Xalixco and Jalisco, etc., as well as in proper and last names: Xavier and Javier, Ximénez and Jiménez, Roxas and Rojas are spelling variants still used today.
 In any case, the spelling Méjico for the name of the country is little used in Mexico or the rest of the Spanish-speaking world today.
 The Real Academia Española itself recommends the spelling "México".

 In present-day Spanish, México is pronounced /es/ or /[ˈmehiko]/, the latter pronunciation used mostly in dialects of southern Mexico, the Caribbean, much of Central America, some places in South America, and the Canary Islands and western Andalusia in Spain where /[x]/ has become a voiceless glottal fricative (/[h]/), while /[ˈmeçiko]/ in Chile and Peruvian coast where voiceless palatal fricative is an allophone of /[x]/ before palatal vowels /[i], [e]/.

 Normative spelling in Spanish

 México is the predominant Spanish spelling variant used throughout Latin America, and universally used in Mexican Spanish, whereas Méjico is used infrequently in Spain and Argentina.
-In the 1990s, the Spanish Royal Academy recommended that México be the normative spelling of the word and all its derivatives, even though this spelling does not match the pronunciation of the word, but that both forms with “x” or “j” are still orthographically correct.
+In the 1990s, the Spanish Royal Academy (RAE) recommended that México be the normative spelling of the word and all its derivatives, even though this spelling does not match the pronunciation of the word, but that both forms with or are still orthographically correct.

+The spelling with was introduced by the RAE in a spelling reform around 1815, concurrent with the Mexican war of independence from Spain, and the spelling was suggested by RAE until the early 21st century.
+However, in Mexico itself the spelling with has been used universally since its independence, with Mexicans "resist[ing] the change of the spelling of their country's name."

 Since then, the majority of publications adhere to the new norm in all Spanish-speaking countries even though the disused variant can still be found.
 The same rule applies to all Spanish toponyms in the United States, and on some occasions in the Iberian Peninsula, even though in most official or regional languages of Spain (Asturian, Leonese and Catalan) and Portuguese, the x is still pronounced /[ʃ]/.